intergrav/fonts/README.md

 # intergrav/fonts

 A fast, open-source CDN for open-source fonts.
-Inspired by xz/fonts.
+Inspired by [xz/fonts](https://github.com/xz/fonts).

 You can view available fonts in the `/serve` directory.
-More fonts to be added later!
+More fonts will be added later.
 If you have any suggestions, open up an issue.

+Typically, web developers use custom fonts on their websites using one of two methods:

+- hosting font files on the same server as the website
+- using a central font service, such as Google Fonts or Adobe Typekit

+intergrav/fonts, by comparison:

+- serves font files through jsDelivr's global content delivery network
+- is fully open source and only serves open source fonts

 ## Importing